 I get it.
 The world is full of distractions.
 Just look at Netflix; You could sit down with the intention to watch one episode of Friends.
 Next thing you’re eight seasons in, and you’ve just found out Rachel is pregnant.

 Rest is more important than Rachel’s baby daddy (spoiler; It’s Ross).
 You need to remind yourself that taking the time to wind down and rest is good for you.
 Feeling fatigued due to inadequate sleep is a real mood killer, and can impact many other areas of your life.
-Your productivity, appearance, social skills and ability to handle difficult situations all suffer when we’re chronically fatigued.
+Your productivity, appearance, social skills and ability to handle difficult situations all suffer when you’re chronically fatigued.

 Make sure you get enough rest.

 So, you stayed up to three watching the latest Louis Theroux documentary and still have to get up at seven for work?
 No biggie.
 Right?

 If this is consistent in your life, it can lead to chronic sleep deprivation.
 Although it’s tempting to think you can just catch up on sleep during your weekend, the truth is you can’t.
 The body doesn’t work that way.

 On average you need at least seven hours of sleep each night or eight for good measure.
 If you’re a particularly active adult you could need even more than this and if you’re still within the teenage bracket it’s thought you need at least ten hours!